Restaurant Operation Trends

 Offering Discounts and Coupons

 Recession or no recession, customers love a bargain.
 Even though the economy is slowly rebounding, consumers will probably never be as free with their money as they were in the past twenty-five years.
 People will still continue to expect maximum bang for their buck.
-In the What’s Hot in 2011 survey from the National Restaurant Association (NRA), 38% of chef’s surveyed cited offering value specials as the most successful strategy for maintaining and building business during the recession- this included coupons and prix fixe menus.
+Many chefs consider offering value specials as the most successful strategy for maintaining and building business during a recession- this included coupons and prix fixe menus.

 Social Media for Restaurants